MedSource Labs, Medilogic Announce US-Australia Strategic Partnership with Launch of Logiflow Exactus IV Catheters

 Medilogic/MedSource Labs Unveil Logiflow Exactus and Exactus Shield with Blood Control Safety IV Catheters to the Australian Market

-Medilogic has the market intelligence and can-do attitude we seek out in our distribution partnerships.
-They know the IV access space very well and immediately grasped the innovation in our products.”MINNEAPOLIS, MN, USA, July 2, 2024 /EINPresswire.com/ -- US-based MedSource Labs and Sydney’s Medilogic enter into an exclusive, strategic partnership in the peripheral safety IV market with the announcement of Logiflow Exactus and Logiflow Exactus Shield with Blood Control IV Catheters with active blood control check valve technology in Australia.
+This collaboration merges Medilogic's market knowledge with Medsource Labs' innovative solutions and manufacturing process, promising to revolutionize patient care and medical practices nationwide.”MINNEAPOLIS, MN, USA, July 3, 2024 /EINPresswire.com/ -- US-based MedSource Labs and Sydney’s Medilogic enter into an exclusive, strategic partnership in the peripheral safety IV market with the announcement of Logiflow Exactus and Logiflow Exactus Shield with Blood Control IV Catheters with active blood control check valve technology in Australia.

 Exactus and Exactus Shield with Blood Control IV catheters provide significant benefits to Australian patients over other IV catheters.